 The faculty members of the Group regularly undergo competency-based certifications and training programs to ensure that they are proficient in the subject matter and able to deliver the required day-to-day lessons.
-During the SYs 2020-2021 and 2021-2022, the training programs were conducted online, while the Group holds a combination of in-person and online faculty members' training beginning SY 2022-2023.
+During the SYs 2020-2021 and 2021-2022, the training programs were conducted online, while the Group has been holding a combination of in-person and online faculty members' training beginning SY 2022-2023.
 These training programs are conducted to ensure that the faculty members of the Group possess the acceptable level of competencies and have industry-based experience and credentials necessary to teach the courses assigned to them.

 From last school year's gradual transition to face-to-face classes for high-stake courses, STI ESG and STI WNU both implemented a flexible learning delivery modality in the first semester of SY 2022-2023.
-High-stake tertiary courses refer to subjects or courses with laboratory components where the skills expected to be gained by the students are better acquired in a face-to-face class setup because actual demonstration and practice of competencies are significant in the learning process.
-For tertiary courses, all professional and identified general education courses are now delivered onsite while other general education courses are delivered using blended modality, with a distribution of 50.0% onsite/face-to-face and 50.0% asynchronous.
-With the passage of CHED Memorandum Order no. 16 dated November 11, 2022 providing clarity and support to higher education institutions (HEIs) towards progressive transitioning to full onsite learning, STI ESG opted to conduct full face-to-face classes starting on its second semester of SY 2022-2023.
-STI WNU continued with its flexible learning delivery modality which it started in the first semester of SY 2022-2023.

-As for SHS and JHS in STI ESG, classes are all conducted face-to-face since the opening of SY 2022-2023 while SHS classes in STI WNU are on a blended modality with 50.0% onsite/face-to-face and 50.0% asynchronous.
+For tertiary courses, all professional and identified general education courses are now delivered onsite while other general education courses are delivered using blended modality, with a distribution of 50.0% onsite/face-to-face and 50.0% online/asynchronous.
+With the passage of CHED Memorandum Order no. 16 dated November 11, 2022 providing clarity and support to Higher Education Institutions (HEIs) towards progressive transitioning to full onsite learning, STI ESG opted to conduct full face-to-face classes for tertiary enrollees starting on its second semester of SY 2022-2023.
+STI WNU continued with its flexible learning delivery modality which started in the first semester of SY 2022-2023 while SHS classes in STI WNU are on a blended modality with 50.0% onsite/face-to-face and 50.0% online/asynchronous in the first semester with online classes transitioning to synchronous classes starting middle of the first semester up to the present.
 STI WNU's classes for the National Service Training Program (NSTP) are on full face-to-face setup.

 iACADEMY implemented the Hyflex Learning Format for tertiary for SY 2022-2023.
 Hyflex Learning is an instructional approach that combines face-to-face and online remote learning.
 Class sessions and learning activities are offered in-person, synchronously online, and asynchronously online using various learning technologies.
 Students can decide how to participate.
 The Hyflex model demonstrates a commitment to student success by providing flexibility on how students can best participate in the learning activities and also enables institutions to maintain educational activities during a disruption.
 Meanwhile, SHS is implementing the Hybrid setup (blended learning) until the end of SY 2022-2023.
 This allows grade 11 and 12 students to alternately attend onsite and online classes within the week.
 Courses, particularly specialized and contextualized subjects like Science and Information and Communications Technology (ICT), are conducted onsite in the laboratories.

 General Education subjects are delivered online using Microsoft Teams, an online classroom teleconferencing platform.
 Both onsite and online classes use eLMS as the major platform for the repository of learning materials, assessments, and grades.

-The Group is continuously ensuring adherence to the guidelines set by the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF), CHED, DepEd, local government units (LGUs), and all pertinent agencies that have released information on the conduct of face-to-face classes.
+The Group is continuously ensuring adherence to the guidelines set by the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF), CHED, DepEd, local government units (LGUs), and all pertinent agencies that have released information and guidance on the conduct of face-to-face classes.